Static vs Dynamic site: What to choose

 However, static websites have limitations when it comes to interactivity and user engagement because they can’t generate content or respond to user input automatically without additional JavaScript or server-side processing.
 They’re also less flexible and customisable compared to dynamic websites, which can be tailored to specific user needs and preferences.

-When to use a static web?
+When to use a static website?

 Static websites are often a good choice in the following scenarios: